Car Seat Safety

 Every year, motor vehicle crashes claim the lives of children.
 The proper use of a car seat could save lives.

-According to Transport Canada, children are 70% less likely to suffer serious injury and 90% less likely to die in the event of a crash if they are transported in correctly installed car seats.
-Make sure you read your car seat manual and your vehicle manual as they provide the information you need to install your car seat safely.
+According to the Child Passenger Safety Association (CPSAC), a properly installed car seat can reduce the risk of a fatal injury by 71%.
+Make sure you read your car seat instructions and your vehicle owner's manual as they provide the information you need to install your baby's car seat safely.

-Your baby needs a rear-facing car seat, as rear-facing car seats are designed to support your baby’s neck in a sudden stop or crash.
-Keep your baby in a rear-facing car seat until he is:
+The safest option when transporting a baby is in a rear-facing car seat, because they are designed to support your baby’s head and neck in a sudden stop or crash.
+Keep your baby in a rear-facing car seat until they’ve reached the manufacturer’s maximum recommendations of the seat.
+When your baby outgrows their infant seat, move them to a rear-facing convertible car seat.

 Child seats and booster seats sold in the U.S. and other countries do not meet Canadian federal regulations and, under provincial and territorial legislation, are illegal to use in Canada.
 All restraints manufactured for sale in Canada must have the National Safety Mark.